-Children and adults on the PUNS experiencing a crisis (homelessness, abuse or neglect) can call their ISC to request consideration of a crisis application for waiver funding.
+Children and adults on the PUNS list experiencing a crisis (homelessness, abuse or neglect) can call their ISC to request consideration of a crisis application for waiver funding.
+It is important to note that before an individual is evaluated and determined to be in crisis by the ISC they must be placed on the PUNS list.